indexima-dev/ansible-indexima-install/README.md

 # Install process

 - Fill the file ```ansible-indexima-install/example/cluster.host```
 - Launch the command : ```ansible-playbook -i example/cluster.host indexima.yml```

-You can execute the example playbook in examples with the example host file:
+You can also execute the example playbook with the example host file:

 ```ansible-playbook -i examples/hosts.local examples/indexima.yml```